RobDolares/collectionSchema/README.md

 At least one nested object (can be in array)

 Access:
-mongoimport --db stickers --collection collections --out collectionSchema.json
+mongoimport --db stickers --collection collections collectionSchema.json